Radio Free Europe

 Dodik, leader of the largest political party in Republika Srpska, the Alliance of Independent Social Democrats (SNSD), has previously said that the draft law is based on the U.S. Foreign Agents Registration Act (FARA).

-A similar foreign agents law in Russia has proved controversial and has been used to disrupt the work of media organizations, including RFE/RL.
-Russia also claimed its law was in response to the FARA.
+A similar "foreign agents" law in Russia has proved controversial and has been used to disrupt the work of media organizations, including RFE/RL.
+Russia also claimed its law was in response to FARA.

 According to the registry of associations and foundations, Bosnia has about 25,600 NGOs, including 7,500 based in Republika Srpska.
 There is no data on how many of them are financed from abroad.